brian32768/Blinky/README.md

 Once you have reprogrammed a unit, it will need further commands sent at 115200 instead of 9600.

-## Notes
+That's set directly in the code so you have to change it.

+### Some test notes

+I have 3 modules.
 On power up, each unit reports the same firmware but a unique serial number, that's good.

 #3 seems weaker than the other two.
 Maybe it will be okay outdoors.
-I feel it might need a battery too.
+I feel it might need a new battery too, it seems
+to need a full cold start every time I power it up.

 #1 says